HIV/AIDS Precautions - CPR Training Manikins

-There have been no documented cases where the use of CPR training manikins has been responsible for the transmission of bacterial, fungal or viral diseases.
-Thorough cleaning and disinfecting will continue to minimize the risk.
+HIV is transmitted from an infected person by body fluids such as blood, semen, breast milk, rectal fluids, vaginal fluids or blood-containing secretions.
+There have been no documented cases where the use of CPR training manikins has been responsible for the transmission of HIV.
+Thorough cleaning and disinfecting will continue to minimize this risk.

-- Wash hands thoroughly before any contact with manikin.
+- Wash your hands thoroughly before any contact with manikin.

 - Pretend or simulate ventilation when second person of two person team practices the "switching procedure."

 - Pretend or simulate a finger sweep when clearing airway of manikin during the "obstructed airway procedure" when second person of two person team practices "switching procedure."
 Otherwise, decontaminate manikin airway before and after procedure.

 - Change protective face shields for every student.

 - Wipe the manikin including the face and inside of the mouth before each time the manikin is used for mouth-to-mouth artificial respiration or finger sweeps.
 Wipe vigorously with clean absorbent pad using a disinfectant.
 Wait 30 seconds before wiping surface dry with a second clean gauze pad.

 Do not participate if:

 - your hands, mouth or lips have skin lesions